pixeltris/TwitchAdSolutions/README.md

 Tampermonkey / Greasemonkey can be used on the files suffixed by `user.js` e.g. `low-res.user.js`

-- Viewing the "Raw" file should prompt the user script to be added e.g. https://github.com/pixeltris/TwitchAdSolutions/raw/master/dyn/dyn.user.js
+- Viewing one of the userscript files should prompt the given script to be added

 ## Other solutions / projects